FAQs

 For these reasons (and others), Rivet School is a non-profit educational program with one mission: To help you earn a job-relevant degree as efficiently as possible.

-Am I eligible to apply to Rivet School?
+Who can apply to Rivet School?

 Icon chevron